22/11/09

 The Observatorio del Pangue stands atop a moderate hill in a mountainous landscape close to the Elqui Valley, located some 480 km (300 mi.) north to the capital city Santiago de Chile.
 The little town Vicuña is some 17 km (11 mi.) north to the observatory, while the regional cape town, La Serena, is some 80 km (43 mi.) westward.

 The local view indeed is stunning, where the only human buildings visible in the far are the scientific observatories of SOAR, Gemini, and Tololo, all located within 11 km (7 mi.) to us.
 Yet the most noticeable feature of the region is the quality of the sky, resulting from a rare association of an adjusted geology, a favourable local climate, and a total absence of light pollution.
-Hence, these mountains have been selected among 5 candidate places in the world for installing the 500-million dollar budget facility, the next LSST, also 11 km (7 mi.) away from us.
+Hence, these mountains have been selected among 5 candidate places in the world for installing the 500-million dollar budget facility, the new Vera Rubin Observatory (initially called LSST), also 11 km (7 mi.) away from us.

 At the Observatorio del Pangue you will indeed experience the unforgettable feeling of sharing the sky with the giants...